Register your office to receive a $50 credit towards your first case.

 Leading labs invest in technologies that directly improve the quality of restorations.
 Additive manufacturing, for example, builds crowns layer by layer from digital designs, offering unparalleled accuracy.
 Dental labs use 3D printing technology to enhance the quality and fit of zirconia crowns, resulting in better marginal integrity and a more comfortable experience for your patients.
 By offering advanced services like precision milling and 3D printing, a lab demonstrates its commitment to providing the best possible outcomes.
 These technologies are especially critical for complex cases like dental implants.

-Differentiators in Technology and Innovation
+Spotting True Technology and Innovation

 Technology and innovation don’t just affect quality; they also impact efficiency.
 A key differentiator for a top digital lab is the ability to deliver high-quality work quickly.
 For instance, Digital Full Zirconia crowns can be produced in just three days in the lab, showcasing the speed that top digital labs offer.
 This rapid turnaround time allows your dental practice to serve patients better by reducing wait times and streamlining appointment scheduling.
 When a lab can produce exceptional crown and bridge restorations without long delays, it becomes a valuable asset to your practice’s workflow.

-Communication and Case Tracking Systems
+The Importance of Easy Communication and Case Tracking

 The best technology extends beyond the production floor.
 Top digital labs are built for dental practices focused on efficiency, providing robust communication and case tracking systems that streamline the entire workflow.
 A seamless digital portal for submitting cases, tracking their progress, and communicating with technicians is essential.
 This transparency saves your team valuable time and minimizes the risk of miscommunication.
 When you can easily connect your scanner and follow your case’s journey, you can focus more on your patients and less on logistics.